geospatialem/dts-2025-build-a11y-web-maps-sdk-js-calcite/demos/description-region/README.md

 ## Project Description

 This application demonstrates how to enhance accessibility by setting the `aria-describedby` attribute for the map element.
 Additionally, it showcases the use of `aria-live` regions to provide dynamic updates for assistive technologies.
+Note: Some assistive technologies such as [Narrator](https://a11ysupport.io/tech/aria/aria-describedby_attribute) may not support aria-describedby

 ## Testing `aria-describedby`